niacobel/CHAINS/docs/source/control_launcher.modelling.rst

 Structure of the Q-CHEM output file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As an example, let's consider here a TD-DFT calculation of the |H2O| molecule, focused on four excited triplet states and four excited singlet states.
-The output file is quite lengthy so we will only focus on the relevant parts in this subsection but know that the whole file can be consulted `here <https://github.com/niacobel/CHAINS/tree/master/docs/source/control_sample/h2o.out>`_.
+The output file is quite lengthy so we will only focus on the relevant parts in this subsection, where the lines containing the needed information are emphasized.
+The whole file can however be consulted `here <https://github.com/niacobel/CHAINS/tree/master/docs/source/control_sample/h2o.out>`_.

 .. |H2O| replace:: H\ :sub:`2`\ O